All Episodes

 Washington, Jefferson, these people were noble people, even though they did bad things.

-All right, even though they did bad things.
+Even though they did bad things.

-On balance, totality, noble, They gave millions of people freedom.
+They gave millions of people freedom.

-So that's what Donald Trump has to tap into if he wants to be re-elected, because it's a for or against Trump vote.
+So that's what Donald Trump has to tap into if he wants to be reelected, because it's a for or against Trump vote.

 Bill thinks he's simple, but he's actually very complex.

-Man is a fall as men and women, we're fallen.
+As men and women, we're fallen.

 I believe that we're all children of God.

-Does it race, creed, color, back, but we're all Americans, Bill, and every American should have the right to a safe and secure home.
+And every American should have the right to a safe and secure home.

-Every American should have uh a good education so that they can climb the ladder of success and opportunity in their pursuit of happiness.
+Every American should have a good education so that they can climb the ladder of success and opportunity in their pursuit of happiness.

 I believe God instilled talent in every person.

-We both have big mouths, um, and we love the country, and I think instinctively there's never been a better country in the history of mankind that has advanced the human condition.
+And I think instinctively, there's never been a better country in the history of mankind that has advanced the human condition.

 As imperfect as we are, we work always within a system created by imperfect people to become a more perfect union.

-And the beauty and the majesty of our founders and framers is they created that system to right wrongs and injustices, and we we still have a long way to go, but we've come a long way too.
+And the beauty and the majesty of our founders and framers is they created that system to right wrongs and injustices.

 But people, I say it's five to one Americans believe their country is noble against Americans who think we're racist and a horrible, hateful country.